 First Year Experience Seminars

-Offered each fall semester for first-year students.
+Offered each semester for first-year students, both freshmen and transfer students

 First Year Experience (FYE) Seminars provide an unparalleled opportunity for small groups of students to explore a thought-provoking scholarly topic outside of General Education requirements.